 What is the process for CCPI Verification?

-After entering some preliminary information, your organisation will progress through the five key steps of the CCPI verification process – you must successfully achieve all five steps to use the licensed mark for your product set(s):
+After entering the preliminary information, your organisation can progress through the five key steps of the CCPI assessment and verification process – you must successfully achieve all five steps to use the licensed mark for your product set(s):

 - Leadership & Culture Survey